hellocicimoore/twEasy/readme.txt

 == Description ==

 Embed your Twitter feed into your Wordpress website using a shortcode and/or a Wordpress Widget.
 Wraps your feed with an ID and lets you style your own Twitter feed.
 There is no stylesheet included and it uses the `ul > li` format.
 This plugin is primarily for developer use, but could be used by bloggers as well.
+My take on this.

 It's built to be light-weight and you can specify cache expiration.